Huawei denies getting illegal Chinese subsidies

 China is the European Union’s second-biggest trading partner after the United States, and the bloc is China’s biggest trade partner, with trade between the two forecast to hit a record 500 billion euros ($397 billion) this year.

-Despite the flurry of trade between both sides, relations have been tense, with EU Trade Commissioner Karel De Gucht complaining that China subsidizes “nearly everything”, distorting competition.
+Despite the flurry of trade between both sides, relations have been tense, with EU Trade Commissioner Karel De Gucht complaining that China subsidises “nearly everything”, distorting competition.

 Huawei employs more than 7,000 employees and has indirectly created over 6,000 job opportunities in Europe, it said.
-In 2011, it purchased products and services in Europe totaling over 2.9 billion euros ($3.6 billion).
+In 2011, it purchased products and services in Europe totalling over 2.9 billion euros ($3.6 billion).
+(Reporting by Lee Chyen Yee; Editing by Chris Gallagher)